neurobagel/documentation/docs/infrastructure.md

     4. Grant the newly created user from step 2 permissions to access the database

-        ??? info "Doing this manually using `curl`"
+        ??? example "Doing this manually with `curl`"

             ```bash
             curl -X PUT --header 'Content-Type: application/json' -d '